Pylons/pyramid_cookbook/quick_traversal/hierarchy.rst

 Background
 ==========

-In :doc:`../siteroot` we took the simplest possible step: a root object with little need for the stitching-together of a tree known as traversal.
+In :doc:`siteroot` we took the simplest possible step: a root object with little need for the stitching-together of a tree known as traversal.